 - Go to the unit or course overview page for the lesson you want to assign (example unit overview page and example course overview page)

-- This will open a Google Classroom dialog with a link to the first level in the lesson.
-You can then add details for your class before posting it to your Google Classroom using the “Assign” button in the dialog.
+- Choosing the "Share to Google Classroom" option will open Google Classroom's "Share to Classroom" dialog and provide it with a link to the first level in the lesson you selected.
+From that dialog, you can add details for your class before posting it to your Google Classroom using the “Assign” button in the dialog.

 How does it work?